-Patients can benefit from seeing a specialist dentist called a Periodontist who treat more advanced gum disease or specific gum problems.
-The Periodontist has had advanced training in using microsurgical techniques for gum treatment that is more intensive and may be beyond the scope of a dental hygienist or general dentist due to the technical difficulties involved.
-Specialist equipment such as dental lasers and micro surgical tools used by the periodontist can help achieve optimum treatment outcomes.
-As with all periodontal treatment the patients home care is a vital aspect in the success of treatment.
+Patients can benefit from seeing a Periodontist to treat more advanced gum disease or specific gum problems.
+The Periodontist has had advanced training in using microsurgical techniques for gum treatment that is more intensive and may be beyond the scope of a Dental Hygienist or general Dentist due to the technical difficulties involved.
+Specialist equipment such as dental lasers and micro-surgical tools used by the Periodontist can help achieve optimum treatment outcomes.
+As with all periodontal treatment, the patients home care is a vital aspect in the success of treatment.

 The Waterlase MD laser uses a unique combination of laser energy and water to provide gentler, more precise treatment that conserves healthy tissue and minimises pain and discomfort.
-In addition, the laser sterilizes as it removes diseased tissue and provides a sealing clot that inhibits reinfection.
+In addition, the laser sterilises as it removes diseased tissue and provides a sealing clot that inhibits re-infection.

-The use of Lasers in Dentistry offer us a unique way of offering our patients more versatile and effective ways of treating their dental problems and have been particularly effective in the treatment of gum diseases, gum reshaping, and for treating problems around implants such as peri implantitis.
+The use of lasers in dentistry offer us a unique way of offering our patients more versatile and effective ways of treating their dental problems and have been particularly effective in the treatment of gum disease, gum reshaping and for treating problems around implants such as peri-implantitis.

 We have incorporated the use of both a diode laser and a Waterlase MD laser within our treatment protocols.

 The Waterlase MD cuts hard and soft tissue and gives us versatility to carry out a range of procedures.